Coral reefs rapidly die from marine heat waves — study | DW | 09.08.2019

 Loss of World Heritage Site

-The Great Barrier Reef is listed as a UNESCO World Heritage Site and is the world's biggest coral system.
+The Great Barrier Reef, which is listed as a UNESCO World Heritage Site, is the world's biggest coral system.
 The reef covers an area larger than Italy and is one of earth's most biodiverse ecosystems.

 However, the reef's Marine Park Authority predicts that if current greenhouse gas emissions are not curbed, the coral is projected to bleach twice a decade from 2035 and annually after 2044.